kumahq/kuma-website/app/_src/policies/meshexternalservice.md

 ```
 {% endpolicy_yaml %}

+Running this should result in printing 'echo this' in the terminal:

 ```bash
 echo 'echo this' | nc -q 3 mes-tcp-mtls.mesh 4244
 ```

 ### HTTP

+This is a simple example using plaintext HTTP.

 {% policy_yaml http %}
 ```yaml